Interested in joining an inspiring learning community?

 “It seems common sense that three-year-old students and 16-year-old students need and want much different educational experiences and facilities,” says Monroe.

 “Often, providing diversified educational experiences for students of different ages in similarly designed educational facilities is determined by the imagination and creativity of great educators that work within these spaces to provide high-quality programs for our students.”

 Experts agree when the design of facilities is planned according to the age, program, and developmental stage of the students, the activities and student experiences created by educators are significantly more impactful.

-The design of the new ISB facilities and spaces incorporates the educational needs of each learner in order to best help them excel.
+The design of the ISB facilities and spaces opened in 2020 incorporates the educational needs of each learner in order to best help them excel.

 “By actively incorporating teacher and programmatic designers into the development of these new facilities, the variety of programmatic and experiential uses of the spaces has been identified and considered so that teachers and students have the necessary spaces, equipment, and furnishings to support their work,” says Monroe.